G01d3nW01f/magician/README.md

 # magician
-this script is reverse shell script and binary file generate, and run the Listener and set some payloads to almostly automatical
+automatically generate the script and binary with msfvenom

+and work the multi/handler and set the payload and lhost lport in automatically too

 Requirements: